puppetlabs/puppetlabs-docker/README.md

 }
 ```

-Additional mount options can be passed to the `local` driver.
-For mounting a NFS export use:
+You can pass additional mount options to the `local` driver.
+For mounting an NFS export, use:

 ```puppet
 docker_volume { 'nfs-volume':